Configuring Proxies for Tableau Server

 Before you configure Tableau Server, you'll need to collect the following information about the proxy server configuration.
 To configure Tableau Server, you use the

-tabadmin utility.
-The information you need to collect corresponds to options you'll need when you run tabadmin.
+tsm configuration set command.
+The information you need to collect corresponds to options you'll need when you run

 |IP address or